 Shopify Payments is available only to stores in certain countries and regions.
 With Shopify Payments you're automatically set up to accept all major payment methods as soon as you create your Shopify store.

 Activate Shopify Payments in the POS app

 If Shopify Payments has been set up for your store, then you can accept credit card payments in person.
 After you set up Shopify Payments you need to activate it in the Shopify POS app.

-- From Shopify POS, tap ≡ > Settings > Payment settings.
+- From Shopify POS, tap ≡ > Settings > Payment types.

-- In the Default Payment Types section, verify that the Credit/debit option shows Accepted.
+- In the Default payment types section, verify that the Credit/Debit option displays Accepted.

 Accept card payments without a signature

 You can accept card payments without a customer's signature if you meet the following requirements: